 -Carbon: It's lightweight, more powerful, precise, and has faster shots.

-• Hybrid Options: Fiberglass and carbon are two speeds and two strengths in one – combine and balance them.
+• Hybrid Options: Fiberglass and carbon are two materials that offer speed and strength in one; combine and balance them.

 • Points: Fish are securely secured with barbed tips and won't slip off after being successfully shot.